 Since its initial formation, kingdom Monera can be reclassified into two subdivisions.
 These are Archaebacteria and Eubacteria.
 Let’s have a look at the similarities and differences between these two groups, as outlined in Figure 3.

-As we can see from the Venn diagram, both kingdoms share some characteristics.
+As we can see from the Venn diagram, both subkingdoms share some characteristics.
 They are both made up of unicellular organisms, and these organisms do not contain membrane-bound nuclei and will reproduce by binary fission.
 However, there are also some notable differences.

 One of these differences is where you are likely to find these organisms.
 Eubacteria are found in almost every environment on Earth, from marine ecosystems to forests to inside the human body!
 Archaebacteria are also found in many environments, but importantly, they can survive and thrive in very extreme environments.
 These environments include volcanic hot springs that can reach temperatures of above or bodies of water that have very high salt levels.